moh-ash96/Reading-Notes/301/Read11.md

 # EJS
 It is a templating language that allows us to generate HTML markup with plain JavScript.
 ## Get started
-* We start with configuring the Node js environment using the comman
+* We start with configuring the Node js environment using the command
 ```
 npm init
 ```